 Dental Bridge Maintenance

-Tooth Bridge maintenance for all Dental bridges is very important, because the teeth they are attached to, can still decay or get gum disease or infection.
-As a Bridge is attached to and dependent on the supporting teeth, if these teeth were damaged or lost then so would the bridge be, with any larger gap then perhaps being too wide for an even longer bridge, meaning more complex implants or removable part-dentures instead!
+Tooth Bridge maintenance for all Dental bridges is very important, because the teeth they are attached to, could still decay or get gum disease or infection.
+As a tooth-Bridge is attached to and dependent on the supporting teeth, if these teeth were damaged or lost then so would the bridge be, with any larger gap then perhaps being too wide for an even longer bridge, meaning more complex implants or removable part-dentures instead!

 One can also get food particles, grains or pips stuck under the Bridge pontic, which replaces the missing tooth, so special bridge cleaning methods are needed, such as "super-floss" to clean underneath these bridge areas, to prevent bad breath and/or infection resulting from not cleaning the bridge properly.